Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #align(center, text("Abstract", weight:"bold"))
 #pad(left: 1.1cm, right: 1.1cm, [
-  Cloud quantum computing is crucial for developing innovative quantum circuits but also presents a potential threat model when using cloud quantum computing services.
+  Cloud quantum computing is crucial for developing innovative quantum circuits but also presents a potential threat model when using quantum computing as a cloud service.
+  //TODO: remove "in this scenario"
   In this scenario, the cloud quantum provider may act as an adversary by advertising the use of quantum computers to clients while using cheaper simulators to return results.
   This thesis demonstrates that it is possible to distinguish whether a quantum circuit has been executed by a simulator (possibly with noise) or a quantum computer with high accuracy.
   Three machine learning techniques are being utilized: a support vector machine, a feedforward neural net, and a convolutional neural net.
   Additionally, an adversarial attack has been used to test the resilience of the feedforward neural net.
   The results of the tests showed that the model is vulnerable to adversarial samples, reducing the model's accuracy.
-  The machine learning techniques learn the noise fingerprint, and the results of this work are consistent with previous studies, indicating that it is feasible to differentiate between various quantum computers by their noise fingerprint.
+  The machine learning techniques learn the noise fingerprint, and the results of this work are consistent with previous papers, indicating that it is feasible to differentiate between various quantum computers by their noise fingerprint.
   All three machine learning techniques used in this thesis can distinguish between quantum computers and simulators with an accuracy of over 99.9%.
   Even for previously unseen quantum computers and simulators, these models classify with at least 80% accuracy (the best model has at least 92% accuracy).
 ])